Search legal guides

 Source — the actual words

-“qualifying interest” of a person means— (a) an equity share held by that person in a company which is a listed company …; (c) equity shares held by that person in a company that constitute at least 10 per cent of the equity shares and that confer at least 10 per cent of the voting rights in that company; (d) an equity share held by that person in a company which forms part of the same group of companies as that person; …
+“qualifying interest” of a person means— (a) an equity share held by that person in a company which is a listed company …; (c) equity shares held by that person in a company that constitute at least 10 per cent of the equity shares and that confer at least 10 per cent of the voting rights in that company; (d) an equity share held by that person in a company which forms part of the same group of companies or that person; …

 Income Tax Act 58 of 1962, s 42(1) — "qualifying interest" (extract)Read it on gov.za